Yash-0223/Yash-0223/README.md

 </h1>

 <h3  align = "center">
- <b>I'm a Data Analyst, having experience of over 2 years as Operations Alanyst, with keen interest in handling and manipulating large data and drawing the best possible insight out of it.</b>
+ <b>I'm a Data Analyst, having experience of over 2 years as Operations Alanyst, with keen interest in handling and manipulating large data and drawing the best possible insights out of it.</b>
 </h3>

  <h2>